SwiftGen/SwiftGen/Documentation/Articles/Xcode-Integration.md

 When adding SwiftGen as a build phase in your project, if instead of using a Config file you invoked subcommands from the command line, then sometimes builds can cancel because Xcode doesn't like source code changes happening mid-build.
 It can also cause issues with `IBDesignable` views triggering looping builds when opening storyboards.

 To avoid this, we highly recommand using a `swiftgen.yml` configuration file instead of invoking the subcommands directly from the command line, or if you still want to invoke subcommands from the command line, be sure to use `--output` to specify the output file to write (instead of a `> output-file.swift` redirection for example).
-Specifying the output file (via the configuration file or via `--output`) — instead of outputing to `stdout` then using a redirection — allows SwiftGen to avoid re-writing the file to disk if the content is not modified.
+Doing this allows SwiftGen to avoid re-writing the file to disk if the content is not modified.

 Typically don't use:
 ```sh